-(a) for a corporation: president, secretary, treasurer, or vice-president of the corporation in charge of a principal business function, or any other person who performs similar policy or decision-making functions for the corporation, or a duly authorized representative.
+(a) for a corporation: president, secretary, treasurer, or vice-president of the corporation in charge of a principal business function, or any other person who performs similar policy or decision- making functions for the corporation, or a duly authorized representative.

-(b) for a partnership or sole proprietorship: a general partner or the proprietor, respectively.
+(b) for a partnership or sole proprietorship: a general partner or the proprietor, s.
+Definitions beginning with the letter "S":